How to use mindful eating can reduce holiday stress, 3 ways

 Here are 3 ways to use mindful eating during the holidays to stay attuned to your physical and emotional needs.

-As wonderful as this time of year is, it’s not uncommon to get to December 24 feeling physically and emotionally spent.
+As wonderful as this time of year is, it’s not uncommon to get to New Year’s Eve feeling physically and emotionally spent.
 Use the following mindful eating practices to help make this a season of joy for you and everyone around you.

 1. Eating enough consistently is the foundation of mindful eating

-It’s easy to not take time for meals or snacks when you have a million things on your to-do list.
+It’s easy to neglect meals or snacks when you have a million things on your to-do list.
 Maybe you grab a few cookies with your vanilla late and call it breakfast.
 You miss lunch as you dash between appointments and holiday shopping.
-Or you try to avoid holiday weight gain by eating lite during the day because you’re attending a holiday party at night.
+Or you try to avoid holiday weight gain by eating light during the day because you’re attending a holiday party at night.

 Honoring your physical hunger can easily go by the wayside when you’re busy because it can be difficult to hear subtle signals of hunger until you’re ravenously hungry.
 This isn’t you’re fault.